MicrosoftDocs/memdocs/memdocs/intune/includes/intune-notices.md

 Here's how you can warn users:

 - Create an app protection policy and configure [conditional launch](../apps/app-protection-policy-settings-android.md#conditional-launch) with a min OS version requirement that warns users.
-- Utilize a device compliance policy for [Android device administrator](../protect/compliance-policy-create-android.md) or [Android Enterprise](../protect/compliance-policy-create-android-for-work.md) and set the action for non-compliance to send an email or push notification to users before marking them noncompliant.
+- Utilize a device compliance policy for [Android device administrator](../protect/compliance-policy-create-android.md) or [Android Enterprise](../protect/compliance-policy-create-android-for-work.md) and set the action for noncompliance to send an email or push notification to users before marking them noncompliant.

 Here's how you can block devices running on versions earlier than Android 8.0:

 - Create an app protection policy and configure conditional launch with a min OS version requirement that blocks users from app access.
-- Utilize a device compliance policy for Android device administrator or Android Enterprise to make devices running Android 7.x or earlier non-compliant.
+- Utilize a device compliance policy for Android device administrator or Android Enterprise to make devices running Android 7.x or earlier noncompliant.
 -  Set [enrollment restrictions](../fundamentals/manage-os-versions.md) that prevent devices running Android 7.x or earlier from enrolling.

 > [!NOTE]